Paidly logo

 Drawing on my experiences with invoicing, I looked into what was available in the market for iOS and Android.
 While many industry leaders had comprehensive invoicing in their mobile apps, I was surprised to find Stripe's app ecosystem lacking even the most basic features.

 Based upon this discovery and knowing how integral Stripe was to payments on the web, I started diving into hundreds of reviews, uncovering what people liked and disliked about existing applications.
 I discovered users preferred non-subscription-based access and the ability for all the core functions found on the web version of Stripe.
-To further validate this project, I surveyed relevant users and found that 90% of respondents were open to switching invoicing apps.
-The survey gave me the extra confidence to move forward and start designing.
+To further validate, I surveyed over 300 users and found that 90% were open to switching invoicing apps.
+That gave me the confidence to move forward.

 Using a prototype in Figma and testing it in Maze, I was ready to take things to development and build an MVP.
 Realizing my development knowledge was not deep enough for the technical challenges ahead, I screened and hired a capable team of mobile developers.

-Our collaboration happened primarily through Slack for daily communication and Trello for tracking our progress and feature implementation.
-The developers were provided with all the tools and documentation needed, including access to Figma and an extensively user-tested high-fidelity prototype, to ensure a smooth process for the MVP and beyond.
+Our collaboration happened primarily through Slack for daily communication.
+I broke the product into a Kanban board, giving developers clear scope and priorities while keeping momentum toward launch.
+They were provided with all the tools and documentation needed, including access to Figma and an extensively user-tested high-fidelity prototype.

 Insights